 - There is a finite-infinite relation and the infinite is defined, primarily as a result of discerning aspects of that sphere.
-It is: (a).continuity and it creates order and the face of time, (b) symmetry and it create relations and the dimensions of space, and (c) harmony and it create dynamics and a space-time moment.
+It is: (a) continuity and it creates order and the face of time, (b) symmetry and it creates relations and the dimensions of space, and (c) harmony and it creates dynamics and a space-time moment.
 That is the sum total definition of the infinite (and infinity) and there is a constant working bridge between the finite and infinite.

 - These spheres continue stacking and become an aether and natural inflation.
 There are just 202 base-2 notations from the Planck Time to the current time.
 This endless stream of spheres is the current expansion and every notation is always active and present.

 I’ll continue to work on this model and will attempt to become more compelling within each step of the way.

 In today’s homepage there is a reference to you and the 1999 Structure Formation conference at Cambridge University’s Isaac Newton Institute so I was reminded once again of your most impressive history within this domain.
 I thank you.